mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 It's possible that reading the words on this hypertext page has made you question the bulletproof security of your own home network situation.

-You may have realised that, for somebody, "your neighbour" means *you*.

 Here are some things you can do to stop worrying about your home Wi-Fi security.

 ## 1. Absolutely nothing